census-instrumentation/opencensus-node/packages/opencensus-propagation-tracecontext/README.md

 ## Usage

-To propagate span context arround services with TraceContext Propagation, pass an instance of TraceContext Propagation to your tracing instance.
+To propagate span context arround services with Trace Context Propagation, pass an instance of Trace Context Propagation to your tracing instance.
 For Javascript:

 ```javascript
 const tracing = require('@opencensus/nodejs');